matkoniecz/UnNetHackPlus/Dumping-grounds.md

-Gravestone	"Y'all watch this!"
-Gravestone	"You cal that a punch?
-I'll show you a punch--" Gravestone	$playername took war to Team Ant and bought this fine track of land as benefits.
+Gravestone	$playername took war to Team Ant and bought this fine track of land as benefits.
 Gravestone	$playername, Hand of Elbereth
 Gravestone	$playername, demonstrating the value of not being seen.